Skip to Content

 We just need a basic curry sauce that will help the whole kottu recipe come together at the end.

-Slow simmer for 15-20 minutes until gravy thickens and changes color.
+Slow simmer for 15-20 minutes until gravy thickens and changes colour.

 Taste and season with salt as per your need.